 If her abortion was medically indicated, why was Keisha sent to an abortion business that, according to files collected by Seibel, had no emergency equipment on hand and whose doctors did not have hospital admitting privileges?

-That’s just one of the many questions Keisha’s family want to be answered when the case is heard in December 2020.
+That’s just one of the many questions Keisha’s family want answered when the case is heard in December 2020.

 They will also want to know why Southwestern waited more than nine hours before transferring her to the hospital, and why UNM waited more than five hours before sending her to an operating room to remove Keisha’s baby, who had been dead for about 60 hours at that point.